twiddlingbits/twr-wasm/readme.md

 # Tiny Web Assembly Runtime

-tiny-wasm-runtime allows you to run C code in a web browser.
+tiny-wasm-runtime allows you to run C or C++ code in a web browser.
 It's great for running legacy C code in a browser.
 Either libraries, full applications, or C functions that are not readily available in Javascript.
 A lot C code has been written over the years.

-The recommended library for compiling C code to Web Assembly is emscripten.   emscripten is much more full featured than tiny-wasm-runtime, but also much  more complex.
+The recommended library for compiling C/C++ code to Web Assembly is emscripten.   emscripten is much more full featured than tiny-wasm-runtime, but also much  more complex.
 You might prefer tiny-wasm-runtime if you want a simpler, easier to understand runtime.
 If you don't need all the features of emscripten.
 Or if you prefer tiny-wasm-runtime's method of HTML/JS integration.  tiny-wasm-runtime is also a good reference if you want to understand how to use Web Assembly modules "directly".

 They key tiny-wasm-runtime features include:
    - A subset of the standard C runtime, including printf, malloc, string functions, etc.